neur0nic/Bierkaufen/Readme.md

 <h3 id="LHFDisclaimer">Disclaimer</h3>
 I wrote this pretty quickly, half in German, half in English, so the code is close to unreadable (even for me).
 Also [ratebeer.py](https://github.com/alilja/ratebeer) returned some errors and I just started ignoring them.
-So maybe this will not be a complete list of __low hanging fruits__, but it's the next step to get some quick ratings.<br>
+So maybe this will not be a complete list of <b>low hanging fruits</b>, but it's the next step to get some quick ratings.<br>
 This program is only tested with Python 3.6 on a Linux machine.